Join us for an adventure in flavor!

 This easy Nasi Goreng Recipe for Indonesian fried rice is a great use for leftover rice, and is perfect for busy weeknights!

-Easy Nasi Goreng Recipe
+Nasi Goreng Recipe

 indonesian fried rice in a wok

-Nasi Goreng is a relatively simple dish to prepare, but there are a few tips and tricks that can take your fried rice to the next level:
+This is a relatively simple dish to prepare, but there are a few tips and tricks that can take your fried rice to the next level:

 This easy Nasi Goreng Recipe for Indonesian fried rice is a great use for leftover rice, and is perfect for busy weeknights!

-And please don’t forget that fried egg on top.
+And please don’t forget that runny fried egg on top.
 The runny yolk mixes into the rice when cut into, adding a rich and creamy element to the dish.

-You can also serve it as a side dish to Asian dishes like Teriyaki Chicken, Spicy Garlic Shrimp, Asian Meatballs, or Sticky Asian Wings.
+You can also serve it as a side dish to Asian dishes like my Teriyaki Chicken, Spicy Garlic Shrimp, Asian Meatballs, or Sticky Asian Wings.

 If you like it on the spicy side, serve it along with sambal oelek or homemade Chili Oil.